Daniel Dixon (basketball): Professional career

 Dixon signed with the Boston Celtics on August 19, 2017, but was waived on October 12 without appearing in a game.
 Instead, he joined the Maine Red Claws of the NBA G League and had two 20-point outings in his first five matches.
 While with the Red Claws, he was noted for his versatility and ability to guard all five positions.
 However, he was hampered by a groin injury and missed four games with a concussion.
 On January 17, 2018, Dixon scoring 22 points, pulled down seven rebounds, made two steals and dished out three assists in a 113–107 loss to the Westchester Knicks.
 Dixon posted a triple-double against the Delaware Blue Coats.
 In the second to last game of the season, he scored 29 points on 11-of-21 shooting.
 He averaged 13.3 points, 4.8 rebounds and 2.7 assists per game in his rookie season.
 Dixon joined the Boston Celtics in the 2018 NBA Summer League.

 On August 20, 2018, he signed with JL Bourg Basket of the French LNB Pro A but had a mutual agreement to leave the team on October 1, 2018.
 Dixon was traded by the Red Claws to the Northern Arizona Suns on October 19 in exchange for Archie Goodwin.
 He did not play in the season opener versus the Santa Cruz Warriors with an ankle injury.
 Dixon averaged 8.9 points, 3.8 boards and 2.2 assists per game in the 2018–19 season.
 He re-signed with the Northern Arizona Suns on January 7, 2020.
 He was later claimed off waivers by the Windy City Bulls on January 26, 2020.

 Coaching career

 Dixon retired from playing professional basketball in 2020.
 He then joined the Charlotte Hornets as a basketball operations intern for the 2020–21 season.
 He was promoted to be their assistant video coordinator for the 2021–22 season.
 In July 2022, Dixon went to the G League's Oklahoma City Blue to become an assistant coach.
+During the summer of 2024, Dixon served as the Head Coach of the Oklahoma City Thunder during the Las Vegas Summer League.
+In July 2024, Dixon was promoted to the Oklahoma City Thunder to become an assistant coach; with the team, he won the 2025 NBA Finals.

+On August 28, 2025, Dixon was promoted to serve as the head coach for the Oklahoma City Blue of the NBA G League.